Eastern Columbia Building

 The edifice is easily spotted from the Interstate 10 - Santa Monica Freeway, as well as many other sections of downtown, due to its bright "melting turquoise" terra cotta tiles and trademark four-sided clock tower, emblazoned with the word "EASTERN" in bright white neon on each face of the clock.

 The building is widely considered the greatest surviving example of Art Deco architecture in the city.
-It is one of the city's most photographed structures and a world-renowned Art Deco landmark.
+It is one of the city's most photographed structures and an Art Deco landmark.

 Architecture

-The Eastern Columbia Building is built of steel-reinforced concrete and clad in glossy turquoise terracotta trimmed with deep blue and gold trim.
+The Eastern Columbia Building is built of steel-reinforced concrete and clad in glossy turquoise terracotta with deep blue and gold trim.
 The building's vertical emphasis is accentuated by deeply recessed bands of paired windows and spandrels with copper panels separated by vertical columns.
 The façade is decorated with a wealth of motifs—sunburst patterns, geometric shapes, zigzags, chevrons and stylized animal and plant forms.
 The building is capped with a four-sided clock tower emblazoned with the name "Eastern" in neon and crowned with a central smokestack surrounded by four stylized flying buttresses.
 The sidewalks surrounding the Broadway and Ninth Street sides of the building are of multi-colored terrazzo laid in a dynamic pattern of zigzags and chevrons.
 The central main entrance has a spectacular recessed two-story vestibule adorned with a blue and gold terra cotta sunburst.
 The vestibule originally led to a pedestrian retail arcade running through the center of the building.